 HSSV has a tremendous amount of knowledge and experience matching people with pets.
 When a potential adopter is interested in one of our animals, we take our time getting to know them and letting them get to know the animals before deciding to take home a new companion.
 Once a match is made, HSSV is here for life to support both the new pet and his/her adopter.
 We offer post-adoption support, dog training courses, veterinary referrals, adjustment tips and lots more.

 Because HSSV is a safety net for animals at risk of euthanasia in local shelters, space may be limited for owner surrendered pets at any given time.
 While we may not be able to take your pet into our adoption program immediately, we are here to provide support, referrals, and rehoming advice, or additional resources that may help you keep your pet.
-Please call us 408-262-2133 x110 or email email@example.com to find out how we can help.
+Please email us at email@example.com to find out how we can help.

-HSSV reserves the right to refuse this service if there is any question regarding ownership of the pets or if the pets are not in good health or fail to pass a behavior evaluation.
-Program availability based on space, please call our Intake department for additional information.
+HSSV reserves the right to refuse this service if the animals are not in good health or behaviorally sound.
+Program availability is based on space – please call our Community Services Department for additional support or information.